ariel055132/Notes/AWS/AWSIdentityAndAccessManagement.md

 ## AWS IAM Best practices
 1. Require human users to use federation with an identity provider to access AWS using **temporary credentials**.

+## Architecture Patterns
+1. A select group of users / priviledged users only should be allowed to change their IAM passwords. -> Create a group for the users and apply a permissions policy that grants the iam:ChangePassword API permission
+2. An Amazon EC2 instance must be delegated with permissions to an Amazon Dynamo DB table. -> Create a role and assign a permissions policy to the rolw that grants access to the database service.
+3. A company has created their first AWS account.
+They need to assign permissions to users based on job function. -> Use AWS managed policies that are aligned with common job functions
+4. A solution architect needs to restrict access to an AWS service based on the source IP address of the requester. -> Create an IAM permissions policy and use the *Condition element* to control access based on source IP address.
+5. A developer needs to make programmatic API calls from the AWS CLI. -> Instruct the developer to create a set of access keys and use those for programmatic access.
+6. A group of users require full access to all Amazon EC2 API actions. -> Create a permissions policy that uses a wildcard(*) for the Action element relating to EC2

+## Q/A
+1. What is the best practice for applying permissions to many users who perform the same job role?
+   * Add the users to an IAM group and apply a permissions policy to the group.
+   * (Easier to control the permission at the same time.)
+2. **Whihc IAM identity is used for assigning permissions to multiple users?
+   * *Group* (not policy)
+   * Although IAM policy can assign permissions, you should use a group to assign the permissions to multiple users.
+3. How can you add an extra level of security to your root account?
+   * Adding MFA
+4. Which IAM entity can be used to delegate (委派) permissions?
+   * *Role*
+   * It's good to provide permissions to resources for users and services without using permanent credentials.
+5. Which element of an IAM policy document can be used to specify that a policy should take effect only if the caller is coming from a specific source IP address?
+   * *Condition* (Action, Resource, Effect)
+6.